 There are 400k+ Owners Worldwide.
 Here’s how to use your Marriott Timeshare points to get max value

 My family and I have gone through a journey with Marriott Vacation Club.
 It’s gotten more complex and more complicated, but the new program, which features Marriott Vacation Club Points, has a lot of sweet spots if you know where to look.
-Follow along and I’ll show you how you should approach the program, think strategically, and keep yourself out of the weeds, so you can extract the maximum value of your hard earned points.
+Follow along and I’ll show you how you should approach the program, think strategically, and keep yourself out of the weeds.
+The aim is for you to extract the maximum value out of your hard earned points.
+If you have a week already designated, or deeded, we aren’t advocating that you pivot away from that week.
+You bought at that location for a specific reason.
+Rather, we’re illustrating that the Marriott Vacation Club Point program offers a plethora of redemption options, many of which are external to timeshare properties.
 These are the BEST uses of Marriott Vacation Club Points.

 Background on the program.